SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

   > `non-key` means that the values of the target field are not unique

-  Since the values of the target field are not unique, we need to read all the tuples.
-Assume reading the the data file needs to access `Nb` blocks, this case needs more cost `(Nb-1) * Tt` than the previous one.
+  Since the values of the target field are not unique, and this is a clustering index, then the pointer stored in index points to the first tuple that has a field of that value.
+We need to read all the tuples.
+Assume reading the the data file needs to access `Nb` blocks, this case needs more cost `(Nb-1) * Tt` than the previous one in both cases.

 * Case 5: Secondary B+Tree index, equality on key